Great ski cinema in the Kaunertal in Tyrol

 Accommodation:

-Hotel Theodul: An overnight stay with breakfast in a superior double room for two from 418 euros. www.gotthard.at/dependance-theodul
+Hotel Theodul: One night with breakfast in a superior double room for two people from approx. 418 euros. www.gotthard.at/dependance-theodul

 Excursion tip: